zararah/zararah.net/_posts/2015/2015-04-12-syrian-conflict-digital-storytelling.md

 Many of the sites linked here seem to aim at evoking emotion among the viewer, whether that be empathy, horror, or sadness.
 Efforts at telling the story are powerful and valuable; but are they enough?

 Given the terrible situation the country is currently in, storytelling seems to fall sadly short.
-It seems to be a missed opportunity to not provide an option for the viewer's resulting emotion to be converted into actual action that would benefit the country and its people.
+Not providing an option for the viewer's resulting emotion to be converted into actual action that would benefit the country and its people, is a missed opportunity.

 This could take a variety of forms; some sort of "easy ask" appearing on the site, with a direct "donate" button, or a link on all such stories to a list of organisations working in various support capacities, for example.
-I value storytelling hugely, but I value action, too.
+I value storytelling hugely, but, especially in this tragic case, action seems much more valuable.